IF THE NAME YOU ARE LOOKING FOR IS NOT ON THE LIST , PLEASE DO NOT WRITE ME ABOUT IT. ALL OF THE AVAILABLE PHOTOS ARE IN THE LIST ON THE NEXT PAGE.

 That encounter was so warm in the freezing cold and biting, in the dead of night, I will never forget.
 And my non-Jewish companions can not remove that evening from their memory.
 What an almost divine power went out to this man and his history!
 Our trip was unsuccessful yet elevated to an impressive success, a source of inspiration!”

-How to see the images from the Sárospatak Cemetery and find your relatives
+How to see images from the Sárospatak Cemetery and find your relatives.

 How to find the cemetery in Sárospatak